Last year nearly a million people in the UK were affected by work related mental health issues.

 It is human nature to judge people on surface values, to quickly form narratives and judgements about people based on the most immediately available information.
 What a person looks like, their background, where they come from.
 But to truly know what is going on for a person, we need to understand what is going on inside their head.

-Step 3 affordable at scale: traditional assessments are priced per person and can cost a fortune, when used at scale.
-So, to break this costly mould we have developed a pricing strategy that means that once a company signs up to our platform, they have free access to all our assessment tools for as many people as they choose.
+Traditional assessments are priced per person and can cost a fortune, when used at scale.
+So, to break this costly mold we have developed a pricing strategy that means that once a company signs up to our platform, they have free access to all our assessment tools for as many people as they choose.
 Making the insight available from boardroom to basement.

 These three steps have led to a holistic platform that thousands of our clients are now using to understand all their people and genuinely drive sustainable job satisfaction.